Get Help Today. (800) 516-4357

 What Are Addiction Triggers?

-An addiction trigger is any feeling, thought, situation, or natural surrounding that reminds a person of their addiction and past substance use.
-These memories or circumstances typically invoke a positive response in the brain’s stimuli in correlation to what a person is addicted to.
+An addiction trigger is any feeling, thought, situation, or natural surrounding that reminds a person of their addiction and past substance use or causes intense cravings for drugs even when they’re not available.

-This can be unbearably difficult to deal with for someone in recovery.
-It can lead to strong cravings and urges to use again.
-Luckily, these addiction triggers can be managed and do not necessarily lead to a relapse.
+Cravings can be difficult to deal with.
+They can lead to the temptation to use again.
+With planning, addiction triggers can be managed, so they don’t lead to a relapse.

 There are two types of addiction triggers: external and internal.